 Relapse is common.
 Don’t beat yourself up over past failures.
-Some studies suggest as many as 50 percent of those who try to quit fail the first time.
+Some studies suggest as many as 50 percent of those who try kicking an addiction fail the first time.
 The rate that someone is likely to slip during recovery is as high as 70 percent.
 Inpatient drug rehabilitation can help by providing an empathetic and controlled environment.
-Although the road to full recovery may be filled with potholes and obstacles, you can do it.
+Although the road to full recovery may be filled with potholes and obstacles on the road to kicking an addiction, you can do it.
 Emerson’s quote has an important message: what matters is your attempt to continue trying, even though you’ve made mistakes.

 Addiction is Powerful

 Over time, your body develops a dependence on substances to supply this sense of satisfaction.
-When you try to quit, withdrawal symptoms appear.
+When you try kicking an addiction, withdrawal symptoms appear.
 Although it varies depending on the drug, common signs of withdrawal include irritability, depression, nausea, and vomiting.
-In some cases, the reaction can be severe, even life threatening.
+In some cases, the reaction can be severe, even life-threatening.